vanessavargas/html-css-coffee-landing-page/README.md

 ## About

-Coffee Landing Page is a webpage developed using HTML and CSS, incorporating knowledge gained from studies on CSS Flexbox.
-The chosen theme reflects a subject I am passionate about: coffee.
+Coffee Landing Page is a visually appealing webpage meticulously crafted using HTML and CSS.
+The design incorporates advanced layout techniques, specifically leveraging the power of CSS Flexbox.
+The chosen theme revolves around a topic that holds a special place in my heart - coffee.

 <div align="center">